Table of Contents

 Once WP Rocket is downloaded and installed on your site, go to Settings > WP Rocket, and click on the File Optimization tab.

 Confirm that you would like to minify each type of file by clicking the Activate Minify buttons, then click Save Changes at the bottom of the page.

-Make sure to clear the cache, and your site will be back to normal.
+Make sure to clear the cache each time you’ve enabled the minification to see if it broke your site or not.
 You can also test the options on a test site before enabling them on a production server.

 The best part is you can install and activate WP Rocket and your WordPress site will be automatically optimized.
 Adjusting other options is entirely, well, optional.

 If your goal is to score a 100% on your website speed test, you’ll want to use Google’s PageSpeed insight tools and or Lighthouse.

 To test using PageSpeed Insight, enter your website URL and click Analyze: